hchsiao/stocklab/README.md

 The Python syntax for a DataIdentifier will not made portable across languages.

 ## TODO
+- Add crawler core features
+- Add all features (i.e. DB, crawlers, logging, and config) to demo
+- Add docstrings
+- Move non-generic features from the old full version to `stocklab-twse`
   - fix bug: init before mid-night (00:00), bug appears after mid-night (such as update conditions checking)